-5.2.5.2 Clinical course (sclerosing basal cell carcinoma)
+5.2.5.2 Clinical course

 Sclerosing BCCs may remain undetected by doctor and patient for many years and may slowly enlarge and deepen to reach a large size before being treated.

 The major differential diagnosis of sclerosing BCC is scar tissue.
 Biopsy is necessary to establish the diagnosis.